 Learning a language can feel like a daunting task and a seemingly impossible achievement.
 Teaching a language, however, can seem even more intimidating.
-Most teachers will know that fluency in a language, while definitely important, is not enough to be an effective teacher.
+You are here probably because you are wondering what makes a good teacher?
+Most teachers will know that fluency in a language (while definitely important) is not enough to be an effective teacher.

 So what stands out most about our most memorable teachers who helped us learn a language without resigning to hopelessness?
-Here are our top 10 characteristics that make the perfect language teacher!
+Here are our top 10 characteristics that make a good language teacher!

 The first and foremost requirement of any teacher is to have mastered the subject they intend to teach – you would be unable to teach in the first place otherwise.
 However, it is vital to remember that, as a teacher, you are communicating your knowledge to someone who has very little, or no experience at all in the subject that you are highly competent in.

 This is especially important in language teaching as many students may enter the course as complete newbies, or with very little notion of how to communicate in the language.
 As a teacher, a remaining patient without getting frustrated throughout their learning is sometimes the most important quality you can possess.

 Every individual learns differently.
 Changing the classroom environment in a manner to customize learning can be extremely beneficial to students and lead to increased motivation.
 Language learning can be a taxing task in itself – imagine trying to learn when the activities used to learn put you to sleep!

 Connecting with your students to figure out what manner of learning – whether it is visual, audio or even kinesthetic – works best for them will definitely help.

 3. Make sure students remain hopeful